rejetto/hfs/dev-plugins.md

     - `ToastType = 'error' | 'warning' | 'info' | 'success'`
 - `dialogLib` this exposes all functions available in [dialog.ts](https://github.com/rejetto/hfs/blob/main/frontend/src/dialog.ts), for example alertDialog and newDialog.
 These are not documented yet, and subject to change without notification, but you can study the sources if you are interested in using them.
 - `misc` many functions and constants available in [cross.ts](https://github.com/rejetto/hfs/blob/main/src/cross.ts).
 These are not documented, probably never will, and are subject to change without notifications, but you can study the sources if you are interested in using them.
-- `navigate: (uri: string): void` use this if you have to change the page address without causing reload
+- `navigate: (uri: string) => void` use this if you have to change the page address without causing reload
 - `emit: (name: string, params?: object) => any[]` use this to emit a custom event.
 Prefix name with your plugin name to avoid conflicts.
 - `Icon: ReactComponent` Properties:
     - `name: string` refer to file `icons.ts` for names, but you can also enter an emoji instead.
 - `useBatch: (worker, job) => any`
 - `getNotifications(channel: string, cb: (eventName: string, data:any) => void)`
   receive messages when the backend uses `notifyClient` on the same channel.
+- `html: (html: string) => ReactNode` convert html code to React
+- `debounceAsync: function` like lodash.debounce, but also avoids async invocations to overlap.
+  For details please refer to `src/debounceAsync.ts`.

 The following properties are accessible only immediately at top-level; don't call it later in a callback.
 - `getPluginConfig()` returns object of all config keys that are declared frontend-accessible by this plugin.